Sly Stone: Re-emergence

-On Sunday, January 14, 2007, Stone made a short guest appearance at a show of The New Family Stone band he supports at the House of Blues.
+On Sunday, January 14, 2007, Stone made a short guest appearance at a show of The New Family Stone band he supported at the House of Blues.
 On April 1, 2007, Stone appeared with the Family Stone at the Flamingo Las Vegas Showroom, after George Wallace's standup act.

 On July 7, 2007, Stone made a short appearance with the Family Stone at the San Jose Summerfest.
-He sang "Sing a Simple Song" and "If You Want Me to Stay," and walked off stage before the end of "Higher".
+He sang "Sing a Simple Song" and "If You Want Me to Stay", and walked off stage before the end of "Higher".
 Stone cut the set short, in part, because the band began their set over 90 minutes late and had to finish before a certain time.
 While many blamed Stone for this incident, others believed that the promoter was at fault.

-The same scenes were repeated at the Montreux Jazz Festival on July 13, 2007, with over half the sold-out venue walking out in disgust even earlier than his stage exit.
-The same happened again one day later at the Blue Note Records Festival in Ghent, Belgium.
-There he left the stage after saying to the audience that "when waking up this morning he realized he was old, and so he needed to take a break now".
-He did the same again one day later, performing at the North Sea Jazz Festival.

-As the tour progressed, however, Stone seemed to be more confident and animated, often dancing and engaging the audience.
-He performed "Stand", "I Want To Take You Higher", "Sing A Simple Song", "If You Want Me To Stay", and "Thank You (Falettinme Be Mice Elf Agin)", which at one point morphed into "Thank you For Talkin' To Me Africa", a track rarely performed in public.
-But the show was marred by sound problems and the vocals were barely audible through much of the show.
+A similar scene took place at the Montreux Jazz Festival on July 13, 2007, where he played for only 20 minutes before exiting the stage.
+This was part of a European tour that Stone and the rest of the band went on in July that year.

-On October 17, 2008, Sly played with the Family Stone at the Wells Fargo Center for the Arts in Santa Rosa, CA. He played a 22-minute set and ventured offstage, telling the crowd "I gotta go take a piss.
+On October 17, 2008, Sly played with the Family Stone at the Wells Fargo Center for the Arts in Santa Rosa, California.
+He played a 22-minute set and ventured offstage, telling the crowd "I gotta go take a piss.
 I'll be right back."
 He never returned.
 On Memorial Day, May 25, 2009, Stone re-emerged once again, granting an hour-long interview with KCRW-FM, a Los Angeles NPR affiliate, to discuss his life and career.